dcgubbins/Istio_dne/Istio_lab3_Instal_myhero.md

 # Lab 3: Install MyHero
 There are few steps we need to complete in order to Install our Application.

-1. Create a myhero namespace and Enable Istio
+1. Create a myhero namespace and enable Istio
-2. Git Clone the Application and Istio manifiest files
+2. Git clone the application and Istio manifiest files
 3. Identify the Istio system ingressgateway IP
 4. Update the manifests with the gateway IP
 5. Deploy the myhero app and test

 ## Create MyHero namespace
 We need to create a namespace into which our application will be deployed.
-We will use the name "myhero" for our namespace.
+We will use the name 'myhero' for our namespace.

 We also need to enable Istio in the namespace which will ensure all PODs deployed get an associated Istio sidecar.

-We will use the K8s Cli (kubectl) to complete the next steps.
+We will use the Kubernetes Cli (Kubectl) to complete the next steps.

-Create a new name on our k8s cluster
+Create a new name on our Kubernetes cluster
 ```
 kubectl create namespace myhero
 ```